 The second problem of old FilterMeister plugins is that they crash under Windows Vista and 7 if your computer has 2 or more GB RAM.
 On some systems they even crashes with less RAM.
 This problem can be fixed by using FM Patcher.
 FM Patcher is a tool that manipulates old FilterMeister plugins to make them run under Vista.

 A 64-bit version of FilterMeister was released in October 2014.
 Unfortunately not all FilterMeister plugins were recompiled as 64-bit plugins.
 So to run 32-bit FilterMeister plugin a 64-bit application you need the LaunchBox plugin.

 Nevertheless it is recommended to contact the developers of such plugins, tell them about the problems and ask them to recompile their plugins with the latest version of FilterMeister.

-Luckily there is a more convenient way.
-You can open and use Filter Factory plugins and .AFS files (which contain Filter Factory source code) directly with a Photoshop plugin called Filter Foundry.
+Luckily there is a workaround: You can open and use Filter Factory plugins and .AFS files (which contain Filter Factory source code) directly with a Photoshop plugin called Filter Foundry.
 You need at least Version 1.2 of Filter Foundry for this.
 Even more interesting is that Filter Foundry lets you open and use Filter Factory plugins that were only released for Windows, which is the case for more than 90% of all Filter Factory plugins.
 Filter Foundry doesn't display the slider names, doesn't render some filter effects absolute correctly and runs a bit slower than the old Filter Factory, but these are only minor issues.
 More serious is the fact that there is no 64-bit version of FilterFoundry available yet.
 So to use Filter Foundry in Photoshop CS6 and CC you have to rely on LaunchBox.